 Among the best weight-loss apps we’ve seen this year is one called Noom.
 With personalized meal plans, human coaching, interactive support groups, and extensive food and exercise tracking, Noom allows its users to make healthier choices and lose weight along the way.

-Plus, the makers of Noom, in quite the show of confidence, are offering Dietspotlight readers a 14-day trial, a good sign.
+Plus, the makers of Noom, in quite the show of confidence, are offering Dietspotlight readers a free trial, a good sign.

 P90X3 exercise programs are meant to be used six times a week for 30 minutes each workout session.
 There’s also a diet program included for you to follow, if desired.